Tuesday 25th April, 2017

 Chris Hodson, EMEA CISO, Zscaler

 Why do we need trust?
 Trust is a fundamental requirement of our daily lives but how do we apply the concept of faith across our ever-increasingly digital lives?
 In a world of phishing, web-exploits, cyber attacks and data breaches, who do you trust?
 The rhetoric suggests that we should ‘educate our users’ but how do we do this when the bad guys are finding ever more increasingly ingenious and surreptitious ways to dupe the public.
 The internet we know today brings with it a different threat landscape to that of yesteryear.
 The controls we used to make us feel safe online are being exploited on a daily basis.
 Our security teams relied on blocking access to suspicious websites and implicitly trusting sites with the handy padlock symbol.
 In recent years, we have seen attacks emanating from reputable sites and the issuing of bogus or compromised digital certificate information.
 The Internet of Things and its to-be 20bn devices bring with it medical breakthroughs and clear benefits to our home and professional lives but are we implicitly trusting the wrong things?
 What do we do?
 In this discussion, we will take a look at the ‘zero-trust’ approach.
-What does this looks like and if it either feasible or necessary.
+What does this look like and if it is either feasible or necessary.